temee0/Human-Resources-Analytics-Report/README.md

 It is important to recognize and celebrate the dedication of the longest-serving employee who has contributed 40 years to the company.
 This as an opportunity to highlight the value of employee loyalty, and ensure the transfer of knowledge within the organization.

 ## Data Transformation/Cleaning
-Data was efficiently cleaned and transformed using power query and the DAX langyage.
+Data was efficiently cleaned and transformed using power query and the DAX language.
 Some of the applied steps are listed below:
 - Using the power query editor to identify errors and make corrections.

 - Deleting duplicate rows using the power query editor.